 Gas turbine meters are velocity meters, and the upper velocity limit is essentially unchanged by pressure.
 There are two main standards for turbine meters: ISO Standard 9951, Measurement of Gas Flow in Closed Conduits: Turbine Meters and OIML R32, Rotary Piston Gas and Turbine Gas Meters.
 An exploded view of a turbine meter is given in Figure 1.
 For additional information about turbine meters and their use in liquid measurement, see Inference liquid meters.
 Like orifice meters, turbine meters should be mounted within a meter tube (Figure 1).

-Although many measurements are taken while drilling, the term MWD refers to measurements taken downhole with an electromechanical device located in the bottomhole assembly (BHA).
 Telemetry methods had difficulty in coping with the large volumes of downhole data, so the definition of MWD was broadened to include data that were stored in tool memory and recovered when the tool was returned to the surface.
 Power systems in MWD generally may be classified as one of two types: battery or turbine.
 Both types of power systems have inherent advantages and liabilities.
-In many MWD systems, a combination of these two types of power systems is used to provide power to the MWD tool so power will not be interrupted during intermittent drilling-fluid flow conditions.

 Flow measurement begins with a properly operating flowmeter; however, measurement procedures and correct flow calculations equally contribute to good overall system performance.
-Guidelines for liquid hydrocarbon measurement are detailed in the American Petroleum Institute's (API's) Manual of Petroleum Measurement Standards (MPMS), a comprehensive, ongoing publication in which chapters are periodically revised and then released.
 Commonly referenced standards include: Chap.
 4 "Proving Systems," Chap.
 5 "Metering," Chap.
 The information in this chapter covers the characteristics of three types of flowmeters that are commonly used for the measurement of liquid hydrocarbons: the selection criteria for a flowmeter, the basics of field meter proving, and specifics on the design and operation of a lease automated custody transfer (LACT) system.
 Liquid flowmeters can be classified in two general areas: (1) a positive displacement meter that continuously divides the flowing stream into known volumetric segments, isolating the segments momentarily and returning it to the flowing stream while counting the number of displacements; and (2) an inference meter that "infers" flow by measuring some dynamic property of the flowing stream.
+Typical inference meters are turbine meters that infer flow by monitoring impeller speed, orifice meters that monitor pressure differential, and the Coriolis meter, which senses the Coriolis force on vibrating tubes to infer flow rate.

 Meter proving is the physical testing of the performance of a liquid meter in a liquid service.
 The main purpose of the test is to assure accuracy.
 The basic principles of proving a liquid meter are the same whether it is a Coriolis meter, turbine meter, or a positive displacement meter.
 Meter factor prover known volume/meter reading.
 When proving a meter, the process-fluid conditions must be as stable as possible throughout the proving process.